 Ms. Lingenfelter now works for the Jackson Laboratory in Bar Harbor, Maine, an independent, non-profit organization focusing on mammalian genetics research to advance human health.
 Their mission is to "discover the genetic basis for preventing, treating and curing human disease and to enable research for the global biomedical community."
 Ms. Lingenfelter obtained her Bachelor of Science in genetics from Texas A&M University in 2000 and a Master in Science in Public Health in 2002 from the School of Rural Public Health at the Texas A&M Health Science Center.
 As part of her master's research, she studied the ability of several microbial assays to estimate the genotoxicity of three model polycyclic aromatic hydrocarbons (PAHs).
 Ms. Lingenfelter continued studying PAHs for her dissertation work in the toxicology program at Texas A&M, which involved studying human environmental exposures to PAHs.
 In addition to research responsibilities, she worked as a teaching assistant for an undergraduate class in food toxicology and food safety and assisted with instruction in a graduate lab in an environmental sampling methods class.

-Ms. Smith now works as a Regulatory/Environmental Health and Safety Specialist at the J. Craig Venter Institute in Rockville, MD, a leader in genomic research with offices in Maryland and San Diego, California.
+Ms. Smith now works as the BSL-3 Facility Manager for the Weill Cornell Medical College in New York.
+She previously worked as a Regulatory/Environmental Health and Safety Specialist for the J. Craig Venter Institute in Rockville, MD, a leader in genomic research with offices in Maryland and California.
 She received her Bachelor of Science in Biology from Alcorn State University.
 Prior to her acceptance into the NBBTP, Ms. Smith was a mentor in the HBCU-UP program at Alcorn State University where she conducted laboratory safety lectures to educate students to the possible dangers of working with dangerous chemicals and the importance of laboratory safety.
 She also worked as an assistant researcher at Cornell University in Ithaca, NY, where she focused on mapping candidate genes involved with tomato fruit cuticle biosynthesis.

 Dr. Fischer now serves as a Biosafety Officer for the University of Pittsburgh where she advises the University community on policy and programs necessary to assure the control of biological agents that will ultimately protect faculty, staff, students, the University and the environment.
 As part of her responsibilities, she serves as an active member of the Institutional Biosafety/rDNA committee, Biohazards Committee, and Institutional Animal Care and Use Committee; and provides consultation on biological agents, potentially infectious material, recombinant DNA and other potential hazards in the academic and research environment.
 Dr. Stitt-Fischer received her Ph.D. from the Department of Environmental and Occupational Health in the Graduate School of Public Health at the University of Pittsburgh in April 2008.
 She also has a Master of Science in Molecular Toxicology from the Massachusetts Institute of Technology (February 2002) and a Bachelor of Science in Molecular Biology from Allegheny College (May 1999).
 While pursuing her Ph.D., her research focused on exploring the connections between zinc homeostasis and nitric oxide signaling in the pulmonary endothelium.
 Prior to that, she worked as a research technician at the University of Pittsburgh examining zinc homeostasis in pulmonary endothelial cells.